-With the prior rules in mind on camping in the Cirque of the Towers, here are a couple key spots where people pitch tents.
+With the prior rules in mind on camping in the Cirque of the Towers, here are a couple of key spots where people pitch tents.

-The first camping spot is is right about .3 miles before you arrive at Lonesome Lake.
+The first camping spot is right about .3 miles before you arrive at Lonesome Lake.
 As you descend from Jackass Pass, you’ll approach a small cluster of scattered forest on your left and here, you’ll see a few tiny footpaths leading into the woods.
-Here, there are about a dozen spots amongst the meadow suitable for pitching a tent.
+Here, there are about a dozen spots in the meadow suitable for pitching a tent.
 This is perhaps the most beautiful spot to camp in Cirque of Towers because you’ll be on an upper cliff band that gives you incredible views of Lonesome Lake and Pingora Peak from above.
 The con is that spots are less spacious and flat in terms of space to cook and hang out.

 The last option is to camp out where climbers camp to climb different summits in the Cirque.
-This spot is what many refer to as the Cirque meadows due to the proximity to Cirque Lake itself.
-There are endless different spots to camp in this area but all of them are absolutely stunning since you are nestled in the center of looming granite towers in all directions.
+This spot is what many refer to as the Cirque Meadows due to its proximity to Cirque Lake itself.
+There are endless different spots to camp in this area but all of them are stunning since you are nestled in the center of looming granite towers in all directions.
 By camping here, you have the option to day hike out to Cirque Lake and Hidden Lake which are both otherworldly beautiful.
 Keep in mind that to get to these campsites, you’ll need to stay left at the climbers trail at Arrowhead Lake.
-See trail guide below for more details.
+See the trail guide below for more details.

 Can You have Campfires in the Cirque?

 Technically, you are allowed to build campfires in the cirque but try to only use existing fire rings.
 Fires are partially discouraged in the Cirque, mainly because there isn’t much wood to burn.